sandunudayakanthaproducts/chandima-cafe/frontend/README.md

-NOTE: Backend API and models have been merged into this project under /api and /api/models for Vercel deployment.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.